Antony731/Emotion-AI/README.md

   * 2 = Sad
   * 3 = Happy
   * 4 = Surprise
-# MODEL DEPLOYMENT USING TENSORFLOW SERVING:
+# MODEL DEPLOYMENT USING TENSORFLOW SERVING
 * We want to integrate our trained Tensorflow model into a web app and deploy the model in production level environment.
 * The following objective can be obtained using TensorFlow Serving.
 TensorFlow Serving is a high-performance serving system for machine learning models, designed for production environments.
 * With the help of TensorFlow Serving, we can easily deploy new algorithms to make predictions.